buildtesters/buildtest/docs/buildspecs/global.rst

 ==============

-The global schema is validated with for all schema types and is the top-level schema when defining a Buildspec.
+The global schema is validated with for all schema types and is the top-level schema when defining a buildspec file.

 For more details see `Global Schema Documentation <https://buildtesters.github.io/buildtest/pages/schemadocs/global.html>`_.